-Don't be tempted to use window, or glass cleaner (or other household cleaners) because they usually have ammonia or alcohol in them and this can damage your screen.
-You should only use soft cloths to clean it as well.
-Things like paper towels can leave scratches on the screen - a microfibre cloth is always best.
+Don't be tempted to use a window, or glass cleaner (or other household cleaners) because they usually have ammonia or alcohol in them and this can damage your screen.
+Try to avoid using paper towels too, these can leave scratches on the screen - a microfibre cloth is always best.

 If you've got an issue with any of your kit, our experts are on-call to help 24/7 - in-store, at home, or over the phone.More info